Starters/ Starters, Salads, Soups

 6

 Heat sesame oil in a saucepan over medium heat.
-Once the oil is hot, fry marinated tempeh for 3 to 4 minutes, or till it is crispy on both sides.
+Once hot, fry the marinated tempeh for 3 to 4 minutes until crispy on both sides.

 7

-Remove and serve hot along with your main course and some sauteed/boiled veggies.
+Remove and serve hot with your main course and some sautéed or boiled vegetables.

 For the sauce